BICEP / Keck XVII: Line of Sight Distortion Analysis: Estimates of Gravitational Lensing, Anisotropic Cosmic Birefringence, Patchy Reionization, and Systematic Errors: Results: Distortion Fields as systematics tests

 In Table~\ref{table: instrumental systematics corresponding to distortion fields. } we summarize the correspondence of instrumental systematics to the distortion fields.
 To demonstrate the connection between the systematic effects and the distortion fields, we generate simulations that contain some of the systematic effects and reconstruct their distortion field spectra.
 The systematic effects are added to the {\it pair maps} (BK-I) before the map coaddition step to reduce the cost of computation.
 The complete analysis is presented in Appendix \ref{appendix: simulations of systematic effects}.
 Here we present two representative cases, one where the systematics are constant in time but vary over detectors (a 10$\deg$ random Gaussian detector polarization angle rotation), and another where the systematics vary over time (10\% random Gaussian differential gain fluctuation varying from hour to hour). \\

-The shift in the $\alpha$, $\psi$, $EE$, and $BB$ spectra caused by the randomized detector rotation angles are shown in Fig.~\ref{Fig: mbs: random rotation systematics spectra}.
-For the extreme 10$\deg$ case simulated $C_L^{\alpha \alpha}$ shows a very strong signal at low $L$ while the $BB$ spectrum remains impressively unaffected.
-The curl component of the lensing field $\psi$ also detects the rotation field due to the correlation between the $\alpha$ and $\psi$ estimators. \\
+The shift in the $\alpha$, $\omega$, $EE$, and $BB$ spectra caused by the randomized detector rotation angles are shown in Fig.~\ref{Fig: mbs: random rotation systematics spectra}.
+For the extreme 10$\deg$ case simulated $C_L^{\alpha \alpha}$ shows a very strong signal at low $L$ while the $BB$ spectrum remains unaffected.
+We stress that this is not anymore true if we didn't calibrate the overall rotation of the maps and there would be a non-zero mean angle calibration error, causing a scale dependent signal in the distortion field power spectrum \cite{Mirmelstein2021}.
+The curl component of the lensing field $\omega$ also detects the rotation field due to the correlation between the $\alpha$ and $\omega$ estimators. \\

 In Fig.~\ref{Fig: mbs: diffgain systematics}, we show the spectra for $\gamma_1$, $\gamma_2$, {\it EE}, and {\it BB} for the 10\% random differential gain fluctuations.
 Compared to the detector angle rotation where the instrumental effect is constant in time but varies over detector pairs, the time-varying gain mismatch simulations generate distortion power that are distributed over a wider range of multipoles.
 This systematic $T$ to $P$ leakage shows up strongly in both $\gamma$ and $BB$. \\